Get your school involved

 The Concern Primary Debates is a fun educational programme aimed at senior primary students.

-The Concern Primary Debates are run in conjunction with Education Support Centres across Ireland, and this year the debates remain online due to social distancing.
-We have free downloadable resources to get your class started and the list of motions for 2021/22 below.
+The Concern Primary Debates are run in conjunction with Education Support Centres across Ireland, and this year the debates will run both online and in person.
+We have free downloadable resources to get your class started below.

-Please note that all registrations are handled by Education Support Centres - not Concern Worldwide.
-Explore this section to see how to sign your class up and take part virtually.
+To sign up: Please note that all registrations are handled by Education Support Centres - not Concern Worldwide.
+Please see below for participating centres to register your team.

-If you have any questions, please contact us below and a Concern member of staff will be in touch with further information.
+If you have any questions, please contact us at email@example.com and a Concern member of staff will be in touch with further information.

 Download our free Concern Primary Debates resources to help you get started.
 Please note that the handbook was written pre social distancing, but is still a great guide to get your students involved.

-Below are the motions for the 2021/2022 academic year.
+Below are the motions for the 2022/2023 academic year.
 Your local centre will advise you on which motions you are debating and whether your team will be proposing or opposing the motion.
 Once a champion has been crowned from each education centre in February, schools will be entered into the National stages of the competition and new motions will be provided by Concern.

 From mountain trekking to marathon running, cake sales to table quizzes, there are lots of ways you can support our work.